 The holidays are often a time we think of others and how we can help.
-The Greater Berks Food Bank at 1011 Tuckerton Court in Reading, is always in need of extra hands.
+The Greater Berks Food Bank, at 1011 Tuckerton Court in Muhlenberg Twp., Berks Co., is always in need of extra hands.

-One of the programs they have is called Produce 4 Kids.
+One of the programs it has is called Produce 4 Kids.
 Volunteers get to bag healthy snacks for Reading school children.

-"Everybody needs to eat and this is program that will send home fresh produce that they have a hard time affording," said Agency and Volunteer Services Coordinator Ashley Snyder.
+"Everybody needs to eat and this is program that will send home fresh produce that they have a hard time affording," said Ashley Snyder, agency and volunteer services coordinator.

-Now that these bags are packed, all 650 of them will be distributed to elementary students at a school in Reading.
+Now that the bags are packed, all 650 of them will be distributed to elementary students at a school in Reading.

 "I have a soft spot in my heart for helping out any child.
 And this is a really hands on program.
 We get to see the children and hand the food directly to the children.
 I feel like it is a good program to open up your eyes," said Snyder.

-Produce 4 Kids is just one of the many programs that the Greater Berks Food Bank has that allows them to reach 60,000 people a year.
+Produce 4 Kids is just one of the many programs the Greater Berks Food Bank has that allows it to reach 60,000 people a year.

 "We are a staff of 15.
 We could never do it without the help of volunteers.
-It is a really good experience knowing you are helping your neighbors and we welcome people to come and help us out," said Marketing and Development Manager Doug Long.
+It is a really good experience knowing you are helping your neighbors and we welcome people to come and help us out," said Doug Long, the food bank's marketing and development manager.